-As many of your teens head back to school, they’ll be learning about tons of new things––and one subject that should be top of the list––financial literacy.
-Currently, only 21 states require this education in school, which means your teens are relying on YOU to help them tackle this topic at home, and Step is here to help!
+Currently, only 21 states require financial education in school, which means your teens are relying on YOU to help them tackle this topic at home, and Step is here to help!

 Today we’re sitting down with business education teacher and fellow parent,